-They painted the stones with several coats (6 in all) of red ready mix paint from Hobbycraft .
+The children painted the stones with several coats (6 in all) of red ready mix paint from Hobbycraft.
 They then added black spots and facial features.
 Mr M finished them off with a coat of clear spray varnish.
-To be honest the children got a pretty bored of adding the layers and would have preferred something with more instant results.
+To be honest the children got a little bored of adding the layers and would have preferred something with more instant results so next time we will try enamel paint for a quicker finish.

 Although they did a great job the overall colour was a little dull.
 Mr M decided to experiment with some other stones using spray paint rather than poster paint.
 He used Wilko’s own brand black enamel spray for a base coat.
 Once that was dry he used masking tape to mark off those bits he wanted to spray red.
 The final job was to add lovely white smiles and eyes and a final coat of clear varnish to seal it all.